 GEOROX is the Geological Engineering undergraduate club.
 GeoRox are keen participants in intramural sports, field excursions, the "Back from Bush Bash" and the Engineers' Ball.
 They organize the annual GeoRox Alumni Dinner, and the Distinguished Lecturer industry night.

-The Law Student Society (LSS) is a student-run organization operating out of the Faculty of Law at UBC.
+The Allard Law Student Society (ALSS) is a student-run organization operating out of the Peter A. Allard School of Law at UBC.
 Our primary goal is to promote greater awareness of the legal aspects of current environmental problems to the community and to offer opportunities to law students to understand the practice of environmental law.
-The LSS sponsors many events at the law school, including an Environmental Negotiation Competition, Career Panel, field trips, and more.
-In the past year, the LSS has hosted these and other events, and submitted environmental suggestions to the committee planning a new law building.
+The ALSS sponsors and hosts many events at the law school, including an Environmental Negotiation Competition, Career Panel, field trips, and more.

 Our mission is to enhance the personal, professional and academic success of psychology students in UBC by working together with the Department of Psychology.
 We try to accomplish this mission in large part by holding great academic and social events throughout the academic year.
 By signing up as a PSA member for a modest annual fee of $10, you will get free access to every academic and social event, information about research or volunteer opportunities, 15% discount off of graduation photos and a great opportunity to meet fellow members who love Psychology.

-The University of British Columbia Emerging Green Builders (UBC EGB) engages a robust inter-disciplinary network of students, scholars, professors, practitioners, and administrators concerned with the future of the built environment.
+The University of British Columbia Emerging Green Builders (UBC EGB) is a part of Common Energy UBC, that engages a robust inter-disciplinary network of students, scholars, professors, practitioners, and administrators concerned with the future of the built environment.
+Our mission is to create a built environment that is socially just, culturally rich, and ecologically restorative.
 We intend to provide students and new professionals affordable resources for integrating green design in their studies and practice.
-Further, it is our mission to partake in advancing UBC and the Pacific Northwest as a global leader in sustainable design, development, and building.
+We offer workshops, building tours, and networking events for any students interested in green building.
+We invite students from any discipline and any year of study.

 The Centre for Sustainable Food Systems at UBC Farm stewards a diverse, integrated on-campus 24-hectare farm system for learning, research, and community service.
 UBC Farm is a one-of-a-kind facility that brings together the rural and the urban, connecting people with the source of their food.
 The farm explores how food systems can meet the challenges of climate change and improve the health and well-being of our communities.
 UBC Farm welcomes learners of all ages, researchers and students from all disciplines, First Nations groups, and visitors from around the world.